uen/Leveling-System/README.md

 DarkRP Leveling System
 ======================
 For DarkRP 2.5.0 and above.
-The most popular (and best) leveling system for Garry's Mod!
+Adds leveling functionality and allows you to limit item purchasing based on a players level.

 Features